paulpf/AZONEBoard/README.md

 The firmware will be uploaded to the ESP12E board, and you can monitor the progress in the terminal.

+After the first upload, you can use the OTA upload.
+To do this, you have to change the section in the `platformio.ini` file from `esp12e-usb` to `esp12e-ota`.
+Then you can upload the firmware via OTA.
+The IP address of the ESP12E board is displayed in the serial monitor after the first upload.

 ## Running the Project

 After uploading the firmware, you can run the project by following these steps: